 I am convinced birthday parties for children are part of a Chinese conspiracy.

 I spent two hours yesterday inside a giant warehouse filled with inflatable jumping platforms and slides.
 Dozens of phlegmy, snotty, sweating kids ran sock-footed around me.
 They reminded me of wingless flying monkeys, wild-eyed, smiling with sharpened teeth, and hopped up on goofballs the likes of which even well-traveled shaman-types haven’t seen.
 I was scared and looked for the source of the sugar.
 I hoped I could save my family–and if not, myself–if I could just cut off the supply.
 I never did.

 It was a birthday party for a child I’ve seen once in my life.
+I was even in charge of getting his gift but luckily I went for the old faithful unique custom bobbleheads, which are always a winner.
 His mother takes a dance class with my wife.
 The kids met in the children’s room at the dance studio.
 Somewhere along the line, despite the fact I don’t know any of their names, they became our Saturday project.
 It was the other boy’s fourth birthday party.
 The only other time I’ve seen the kid?
 That’s right.
 My own kid’s fourth birthday party.